AyaanDanish/Tic-Tac-Toe-Desktop-Game/README.md

  - Game setup screen before the match starts
  - Scoreboard that updates after every round and every match
  - Play a tournament, best of N rounds wins (you decide the N!)

+ ## Game Rules
+The rules are simple and easy to learn.
+Most of you playing this game are probably already well-acquainted with them, but for those who aren't, I'll go over them here:

+ - Each player must take turns placing their symbol down on the 3x3 grid
+ - The goal of the game is to place down 3 symbols in a row, either horizontally, vertically, or diagonally.
+ - The first player who manages to complete a line of 3 symbols wins the round!
+ - If the board fills up without any player completing a line of 3, the round is a draw!
+ - To win the entire match, you must win the best of all N rounds!

 ## How to Play